|Peter ‘Nzukuzonke’ Ndlovu|

 |Relatives||Adam Ndlovu, Madinda Ndlovu|

 Peter Ndlovu is one of the most outstanding footballers to ever emerge from Zimbabwe.
 He left Highlanders Football Club and went to England where he made a name for himself playing for Coventry City and Sheffield United.
-He also captained the Zimbabwe National Soccer Team
+He also captained the Zimbabwe National Soccer Team.
+He is the Team Manager at South Africa's Mamelodi Sundowns Football Club.
+He became the first away player to secure a hat-trick at Anfield for 30 years when he was playing for Coventry City during the 1994/95 season.

 Peter was born on 25 February 1973 in Bulawayo in the Matabeleland region of Zimbabwe.
 He grew up in a footballing family with his two elder brothers Adam Ndlovu and Madinda Ndlovu also playing soccer, just like their younger brother Peter, Adam Ndlovu and Madinda are also engraved in the football history of Zimbabwe.
 After having started his career at Highlanders, it did not take long for Ndlovu to move the English Premier League where he was affectionately known as "the flying elephant"